:::United (Yet Divided) :::

 The majority of Ministerial positions are occupied by people of a certain “Tribe” and if you are an English speaking Cameroonian you are required to learn to speak French if you plan to make any progress.
 Alternatively, you can travel abroad and obtain a different nationality… Oh I almost forgot!
 The problem is Cameroon does not recognize dual nationality.

+That aside, I would like to place my focus this time on the Church and how being a Bilingual country has affected it.
+All of this will be based on my experience in parishes in Cameroon and abroad.
 I joined the St Louise Parish Bonaberi when I was in form five in the year 1996 and we would attend the second mass at 11am.
 Most often, mass was fine and the church was full as that was the only mass offered in English for those from the NW and SW provinces of Cameroon living in Bonaberi.

 At the time, the protestant counterparts in Bonaberi were still trying to build a house of worship at ancient route.